 ARTICLES, IDEAS, REVIEWS: a brief selection

-I’ve written on many other things, from how computers calculate pi, to tractor beams and dark energy, to “political” articles and blogs about topics such the environment, the link between capitalism and science, bias against women in science (my brief piece here was in response to the Yale University study referenced at the head of the piece), and more.
+You can find some of my published feature articles below, and I’ve written short pieces on many other things, from how computers calculate pi, to tractor beams and dark energy, to “political” articles and blogs about topics such the environment, the link between capitalism and science, bias against women in science (my brief piece here was in response to the Yale University study referenced at the head of the piece), and more.
 I’ve also been able to touch on broader issues in my book reviews, such as the need for a scientifically literate public to deal with today’s problems of climate change, pandemics, bioterrorism, and cyber-insecurity; the risk of AI dehumanizing us; and gender and mathematics.

 Mathematical Analogies: What can they tell us about physical reality?